RTEMS/rtems-docs/c-user/event/directives.rst

 will generate a request telling the remote node to send the event set to the appropriate task.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within interrupt context.

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

+* The directive may unblock another task which may preempt the calling task.

 ..
 Generated from spec:/rtems/event/if/receive

 .. raw:: latex